Quicksilva

 Quicksilva was a British games software publisher active during the early 1980s.

-Quicksilva was founded by Nick Lambert in 1979.
+Quicksilva was founded by Nick Lambert in 1980.
 The name Quicksilva was inspired by a particular guitar solo in a track on the album Happy Trails by Quicksilver Messenger Service.
-Quicksilva mainly released games for the Commodore 64 and ZX Spectrum, but also did conversions and some original games for the VIC-20, Dragon 32/64, Oric-1/Atmos, BBC Micro and Acorn Electron home computers.
+Quicksilva mainly released games for the ZX81, Commodore 64 and ZX Spectrum, but also did conversions and some original games for the VIC-20, Dragon 32/64, Oric-1/Atmos, BBC Micro and Acorn Electron home computers.

-One of their earliest successful titles was a Star Raiders-style game entitled Time-Gate which reached the top of the ZX Spectrum charts in December 1982.
+One of their earliest titles was QS Defenda (originally QS Defender), a clone of the Defender arcade game for the ZX80 and ZX81 home computers.
+Greater success followed with later releases, including a Star Raiders-style game entitled Time-Gate which reached the top of the ZX Spectrum charts in December 1982.
 Amongst the company's other successes were Jeff Minter's Gridrunner (1983), Bugaboo (1983, a.k.a.
-La Pulga) and Fred (1983, titled "Roland on the Ropes" on the Amstrad), two titles licensed from Spanish software house Indescomp S.A.
+La Pulga) and Fred (1983, titled "Roland on the Ropes" on the Amstrad CPC), two titles licensed from Spanish software house Indescomp S.A.
 Sandy White's Ant Attack (1983) for the ZX Spectrum featured revolutionary 3-D graphics for which a patent application was made.

 In early 1984, they published their first licensed title, The Snowman, an adaptation of the 1978 book by Raymond Briggs.
 Software Manager Paul Cooper ruled out an adaption of Briggs' When The Wind Blows stating "nuclear war can upset a lot of people".